mariesophiet/master_thesis/docs/developer_information/project_scripts.md

 - tls_performance_data_parse.py
 - results_averager.py

-These scripts support both automated invocation (triggered by the automated test scripts) and manual execution via terminal input or command-line flags.
+These scripts support automated invocation (triggered by the automated test scripts) and manual execution via terminal input or command-line flags.
 Parsing is currently **supported only on Linux systems**.
-Windows environments are not supported due to the inability to create the necessary environment needed for parsing the raw performance results.
+Windows environments are not supported due to the inability to create the environment needed to parse the raw performance results.

 By default, parsing is triggered automatically at the end of each test run.
-The test scripts pass the necessary parameters (Machine-ID, number of runs, and test type) directly to the parsing system.
+The test scripts directly pass the necessary parameters (Machine-ID, number of runs, and test type) to the parsing system.

 While several scripts are utilised for the result parsing process, only the `parse_results.py` is intended to be called.
 The main parsing script calls the remaining scripts depending on which parameters the user supplies to the script when prompted.
-The main parsing script is stored in the `scripts/parsing_scripts` directory whilst internal scripts are stored in the `scripts/parsing_scripts/internal_scripts` directory.
+The main parsing script is stored in the `scripts/parsing_scripts` directory, whilst internal scripts are stored in the `scripts/parsing_scripts/internal_scripts` directory.

 For full documentation on how the parsing system works, including usage instructions and a breakdown of the performance metrics collected, please refer to the following documentation: